Want to boost the soothing, pain-relieving properties of your products? Learn about 7 beta-caryophyllene health benefits your brand should be using!

-Scientists found beta-caryophyllene reduced inflammation in the brain and reduced chemicals that cause oxidative stress associated with inflammation (3).
-These anti-inflammatory properties may also help protect the brain from swelling and inflammation during a stroke to improve stroke outcome (4).
+Scientists found beta-caryophyllene reduced inflammation in the brain and reduced chemicals that cause oxidative stress associated with inflammation (4).
+These anti-inflammatory properties may also help protect the brain from swelling and inflammation during a stroke to improve stroke outcomes.
 Plus, you can help protect your gut, as treatment with beta-caryophyllene helped reduce gut inflammation in mouse models (5).

 Beta-Caryophyllene has Antibacterial & Antimicrobial Properties

-Your girlfriend doesn’t appreciate your dog breath or germ-covered hands.
+Your partner probably doesn’t appreciate your morning breath or germ-covered hands.
 Luckily, studies suggest beta-caryophyllene helps fight bacterial dental plaque build-up (6).
 This makes it a potential naturally-derived alternative to typical medications like chlorhexidine that often require a prescription.

-Plus, it helped reduce microorganisms like Streptococcus pneumonia, Haemophilus influenzae, and E. coli - each of which can cause nasty infections and illness (7).
+Plus, it helped reduce microorganisms like Streptococcus pneumonia, Haemophilus influenza, and E. coli - each of which can cause nasty infections and illness (7).

 Beta-Caryophyllene May Improve Your Moods